influxdata/docs-v2/content/influxdb/cloud/account-management/pricing-plans.md

 ## Usage-Based Plan

 The Usage-Based Plan offers more flexibility and ensures you only pay for what you [use](/influxdb/cloud/account-management/data-usage/).
+Usage-Based Plans are based on consumption as measured by usage on the [pricing vectors](#pricing-vectors).

 ### Pricing vectors